eProsima/all-docs/source/index.rst

 eProsima project documentation index
 ====================================

 eProsima is focused in networking middleware and tools for high performance distributed systems and our products are customer driven.
-Over the years we have excelled in several areas of expertise: Low latency, high throughput, small footprint, low bandwidth consumption, optimum protocol, low cpu use, etc working under very different scenarios, from high-performance systems with high speed reliable links, to small devices connected over unreliable radio links.
+Over the years we have excelled in several areas of expertise: low latency, high throughput, small footprint, low bandwidth consumption, optimum protocol, low CPU use, etc., working under various scenarios, from high-performance systems with high speed reliable links, to small devices connected over unreliable radio links.

 .. image:: http://www.eprosima.com/images/boxes/Fast_RTPS_box200w.png
     :height: 70
     :width: 70
     :align: left
-    :target: `eProsima Fast RTPS`_
+    :target: `eProsima Fast DDS`_

 ----------------------
-`eProsima Fast RTPS`_
+`eProsima Fast DDS`_
 ----------------------

-**eProsima Fast RTPS** is a high performance publish subscribe framework to share data in distributed systems using a decoupled model based on Publishers, Subscribers, and Data Topics.
+*eProsima Fast DDS* is a high performance publish subscribe framework to share data in distributed systems using a decoupled model based on Publishers, Subscribers, and Data Topics.